Calgary Concussion Clinic

 What excites me is when patients realize the freedom movement provides and we find the right mix of manual treatment with interesting and challenging exercises that matches their lifestyle goals. …

-Quinn is a Registered Physiotherapist.
+Quinn is a Registered Physiotherapist and alpine enthusiast.
 He holds a Masters degree in Physiotherapy. …